rebecavalverde/help-docs/docs/en/editor/pluckedRange.md

 | Palm mute  | **Tab** | ![Palm mute](https://prod.flat-cdn.com/img/icons/editorActions/palmMute.svg){:.tb} |
 {:.feat}

+**Note**: At this time Palm Mute and Let Ring are not interpreted by our playback (you will have the notation written on your score/tab, but not the corresponding sound).
+To learn more about our playback interpretation, [check out the dedicated audio playback help page](/help/en/music-notation-software/playback.html).

 ## What is a palm mute?

 A palm mute is a guitar technique that consist in placing the hand on the strings, just above the bridge, so the sound get muted.